chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 #### Late Lunch

-- "Food's ready!" calls Boun
+- "Soup’s boiling!" calls Boun
 	- Raya sits up and goes over to Boun.
 	- "And now, for the legendary garnish!"
 - "Wait!!"
-	- Raya swaps out the herbs in Boun's basket (which are actually padipepper) with a whole head of actual lemongrass from her satchel
+	- Raya swaps out the herbs in Boun's basket (which were actually padipepper) with a whole head of actual lemongrass from her satchel
 	- Boun: "The colour's different."
 	- Raya covers up: "These ones are fresher, they just grow like that."
-- Boun takes the actual lemongrass, expertly slices them up, and distributes it into the congee
+- Boun takes the actual lemongrass, expertly slices them up, and scatters it into the steamboat
 - "It's about the theatrics, the customers love the theatrics!"
 	- Boun takes a test scoop — he dramatically falls to his knees in awe
-- "*WAH!* I never thought shrimp congee could get any better."
+	- "*WAH!* I never thought shrimp steamboat could get any better."
-- Boun serves up a bowl for Raya first
-	- Boun notices that Raya's apprehensive
+- Boun serves up a bowl for Raya first — but notices that Raya's apprehensive
 	- "You haven't even tasted it yet"
 	- "Oh, it's just that.
 I've lived on my own dried jackfruit for the past 15 years of my life… I’m not saying you've poisoned my food!
 Haha!
 You wouldn't poison my food!
 I wouldn't poison *your* food!
 Hahahahaha….."
-- Sisu: "Quit being weird and eat the congee."
+	- Sisu: "Quit being weird and eat the stew."
 	- Raya: "…all I'm saying is that you never know!
 You know!"
-	- Sisu forces a spoonful of congee in her mouth
+	- Sisu forces a spoonful of stew in her mouth
 - Raya protests at first, but then she surrenders, groaning at how good it is
 	- (just like Young Namaari in Episode 1 tasting the full stew)
 - Raya mumbles: "I haven't tasted food like this in 15 years…"
 	- (Young Namaari says this too in E1)
-	- Boun serves up the rest
+	- Boun distributes the rest, throwing new items into the steamboat
 - Sisu: "Hey, Boun, if it's ok with you, we'd like you to sail us to Talon."
 	- "Talon!
 Another tribe.
 I've never left Tail all my life."
 	- Raya: "Or just drop us off at the next stop, we'll get our own boat—"